O = require 'omicron'

 relative._?.data

-Determines whether a property with the given key
+Determines whether a property with the given key is contained within this

-storage, or that of an ancestral protostate, parastate, or
+state’s data storage, or that of an ancestral protostate, parastate, or

-superstate, unless directed otherwise by via
+superstate, unless directed otherwise by via.

 has: ( key, via = VIA_ALL ) ->